ishikawa-group/neural_network_potentials/manual.md

     a2g_args:
       r_energy: False
       r_forces: False
-	  # It is not necessary to have energy or forces
+      # It is not necessary to have energy or forces when making predictions
-	  # if you are just making predictions.
 ```

 ## Using ASE-Readable Files --> can be skipped first